maxboeck/resume/README.md

 ### 2. Introduction

-Open `src/introduction.md` and edit the text content of the file with your personal short introduction summary.
+Open `entries/content/introduction.md` and edit the text content of the file with your personal short introduction summary.
 Limit it to 2-3 sentences and convey your motivation.

-Leave the `layout` and `permalink` data at the top in place, and save the file.
+You can edit the title of the section here as well.

 ### 3. Work Experience & Education